Producer: John Dunning

 Screenwriters: Claudio Fragasso and Bruno Mattei (story: Mattei)

-Alternative titles: Rats: Notte di Terrore
+Alternate titles: Rats: Notte di Terrore

-Our Discussion: Rats: Night of Terror
+Our review: Rats: Night of Terror

 A group of bikers after a nuclear war scavenge for food in an abandoned town.
 But they are tormented and murdered by super-smart rats that live there.